 Money management is a topic that has relevance to many aspects of your wealth creation.
-It is important when investing in the stock market, it is important when determining how much to invest in the property market.
+It is important when investing in the stock market, it is important when determining how much to invest in the property market, and it’s important when dealing with your day to day money life.

 But it is potentially more important when considering how you manage the money that you currently have…